 First of all, let’s see what is partitioning.
-As the name suggest, partitioning means dividing a single hard drive or storage space into virtual divisions so that data can be arranged as per the user’s requirement.
-Technically partitioning a drive also means how the data is structured and stored in the physical drive.
+As the name suggests, partitioning means dividing a single hard drive or storage space into virtual divisions so that data can be arranged as per the user’s requirement.
+Technically partitioning a drive also means how the data is structured and stored on the physical drive.

 Now you must be wondering what the heck is MBR and GPT?